 About the company

-Savage Film is a European film production company founded in 2007 by Bart Van Langendonck, operating in an association with Eyeworks Film & TV Drama (Warner Bros. group) since 2014.
+Savage Film is a Brussels based film production company founded in 2007 by Bart Van Langendonck, operating in an association with Eyeworks Film & TV Drama (Warner Bros. group) since 2014.

 Savage Film produces fiction films and documentaries with subjects just as versatile as its directors’ backgrounds.
 Daring or controversial, Savage Film often balances on the boundaries of genres, be it fiction, documentary or art.
 Savage Film co-produces internationally with major production companies and its films are represented by major international sales agents.